NateKulton/code_wars/exercises/codeWarsNotes.md

 failed a few times I learned more about the test cases then I changed some stuff failed again then I finally realized a simple if statement would fix my problem I was having.
 The problem I was having was that the fact that both parameters could be the high or low number and that made it hard to make a loop with them like that.
 So yeah, that is what I did.

+countSheep.js Notes:

+This one just took a little bit of iterating and concatenation.

+squareNumberPlusSum.js Notes:

+I square each number in the array and then added them all together and then return that value.

+convertStringToNumber.js Notes:

+This is just a simple string to number converting.
+I did it with Number(string).

+terminalGame.js Notes:

+This one wasn't hard it, only took me longer than it could have becasue my old code on this one was way off, and I trusted it as a baseline.